-I think there's an idea you have to be in crisis to deserve support.
+I think there's an idea that you have to be in crisis to deserve support.
 Like you need to hit rock bottom or have major trauma to "qualify" for a seat on the therapy couch.

 As a therapist, let me tell you that this myth is FALSE!